My journey from R to Julia

 January 14, 2023

-My history with R
+My history with the R language

 For 15 years, as volunteer adjunct faculty, I taught “Applied Epidemiology using R” at the UC Berkeley School of Public Health.
 I started teaching this course in the early 2000s when most people were not interested in R. Eventually R’s popularity grew, and so did my course enrollment.
 I taught basic R programming applied to epidemiologic concepts.
 Students worked on a project of their choosing.
 Because I had students from multiple disciplines, their projects were often very innovative and I learned a lot from them.